 The Behringer UMC404HD is the ultimate compact studio in a box.
 It takes advantage of 4 astonishingly pure MIDAS mic preamps, which include +48 volt phantom power for condenser overhead microphones It all runs through studio-grade converters for supreme sound quality.

-Much like its bigger brother – the UMC 1820, the UMC404HD also has zero-latency direct monitoring and the same on-board features to help your drums sound amazing.
+Much like its bigger brother – the UMC 1820, the UMC404HD also has zero-latency direct monitoring and the same onboard features to help your drums sound amazing.

-If you want to record drums with 4 microphones, then this is the best drum recording interface for you.
 It really is an exceptional piece of equipment for the money and it will help you obtain quality sounds with minimal fuss.

 Pros